gaevoy/gaevoy.github.io/_posts/2019-11-19-blazor-in-old-aspnet.md

 Finally, it is done.
 I have created [the pull request](https://github.com/gaevoy/Gaev.BlazorOnAspNet/pull/1/files) for an easier understanding of what has been changed.
 Complete source code is in [blazor-app](https://github.com/gaevoy/Gaev.BlazorOnAspNet/tree/blazor-app)  branch of `Gaev.BlazorOnAspNet` project.

+## Update as of 2023

+`Gaev.BlazorOnAspNet.sln` has been created using `.NET Framework 4.5` which is too old in 2023.
+So, `Gaev.BlazorOnAspNet_4_8.sln` using `.NET Framework 4.8` is [here](https://github.com/gaevoy/Gaev.BlazorOnAspNet/blob/master/Gaev.BlazorOnAspNet_4_8.sln).

+`Blazor 7` is latest version as of May 2023.
+I have created the pull request to show on how to use `Blazor 7 WebAssembly` in `ASP.NET Framework 4.8` app, check it out [PR](https://github.com/gaevoy/Gaev.BlazorOnAspNet/pull/7/files) and [branch](https://github.com/gaevoy/Gaev.BlazorOnAspNet/tree/blazor-app-7).

+As of 2023, **Pitfalls** section is no longer relevant, but I will keep it, just in case.

 ![Blazor WASM in old ASP.NET app](/img/blazor/blazor-in-old-aspnet.png "Blazor WASM in old ASP.NET app" ){:style="max-width:1324px; width:100%;" class="block-center"}

 ## Pitfalls